djmunro/theawakaenedmind/_posts/2017-09-25-acres-of-diamonds-p2.md

 It takes creative imagination to realize that diamonds don't look like diamonds in their rough state.

-> Great opportunities lurk in every aspect of our work in which do
+> "Great opportunities lurk in every aspect of our work in which do" -Earl Nightingale

 It is up to us to recognize and Prospect those diamonds.